sparkgeo/kirk/docs/dev_notes.md

        Would be nice to be able to just make one call that returns all this info.

+# FME Components

+The Kirk api contains the replication information.
+A dynamic FMW will be triggered using a single published parameter (Jobid).

+Using the job id, the fmw will communicate with Kirk to do the following steps:
+- determine the source file geodatabase and feature type
+- create input schema definition, this would get exported from the
+- determine if there is any fieldmappings and if so populate a temporary lookup table

+- cleanup:
+   - delete tempoary fieldmapping lookup table.

 # Issues

 ## 9-5-2018